2000 Fijian coup d'état

 The 2000 Fijian coup d'état was a civilian coup d'état by an armed group of indigenous Fijian nationalists supported by the Counter Revolutionary Warfare Unit, against the elected government of Indo-Fijian Prime Minister Mahendra Chaudhry, on 19 May 2000.
-This was followed by President Ratu Sir Kamisese Mara's attempt to assert executive authority on 27 May.
+This was followed by President Kamisese Mara's attempt to assert executive authority on 27 May.
 Mara would resign under duress on 29 May, handing power to Frank Bainimarama, a commander of the Fijian military.

 The coups resulted in the removal of the elected government and its replacement by an interim regime headed by Josefa Iloilo.
 In March 2001, the Court of Appeal of Fiji ruled that the coups and interim regime were illegal.
 An elected government was finally restored by the 2001 Fijian general election.

 George Speight, the leader of the coup, was convicted of treason and sentenced to death.
 The sentence was commuted to life imprisonment, and on 18 September 2024, he was pardoned by Fiji's Mercy Commission.